New York Crane Accident

 - Boom collapse

-Generally, as an experienced New York crane accident lawyer will explain, generally, crane accidents occur as a result of lack of communication, lack of proper training, an unstable crane, or lack of safety precautions.
+As an experienced New York crane accident lawyer will explain, generally, crane accidents occur as a result of lack of communication, lack of proper training, an unstable crane, or lack of safety precautions.
 Inadequate safety harnesses and improperly reinforced walls with underground projects can cause a crane injury as well.
-The federal government reports that there were 632 deaths in the United States from cranes from 1992 to 2006.
+The federal government reports that in 2017, there were 33 crane-related fatalities in 2017.
+From 1992 to 2010, crane-related fatalities averaged 78 deaths a year.
+(Source: U.S. Bureau of Labor Statistics, June 26, 2019)

 Pursuant to OSHA regulations, employees have specific rules and guidelines that must be followed including: